 Bali is the world’s top tourism destination, but the inequality gap is widening, forcing more people to live below the poverty line where they can’t afford basic health care, rehabilitation and daily living expenses.
 Children with disabilities in isolated villages of the island and other parts of Indonesia often hideaway in shame until PUSPADI Bali finds them and provides them with a mobility aid as well as rehabilitation, skills training or other support.

 She’s always had a curious mind, with a fascination for the human mind and body and how we can all do more to defend people’s rights.
-Academia and books aside, Namiani loves dancing, swimming and playing judo.
+Academia and books aside, Namiani loves dancing, swimming and playing a sport, similar to Judo.

 She never allows her disability to set her apart from others.
 Instead, it has sharpened her empathy when connecting with people and understanding their vulnerabilities, talents, and bringing out the best in each other.